Last updated

-Just 90 minutes north of Sydney, the Central Coast is home to beautiful beaches, excellent dining, coastal walks, and authentic town character spread across a compact area.
+Just 90 minutes north of Sydney, the Central Coast is home to gorgeous beaches, brilliant dining options and beautiful coastal scenery spread across a compact area.
 You can explore multiple destinations in a single weekend: from Terrigal’s lively beachfront, to Avoca Beach’s surf culture, Killcare’s boutique luxury and Ettalong’s family-friendly calm.

-Next Escape is your guide to real places and real experiences across NSW — honest, practical travel advice based on genuine visits.
-The beaches we’ve swum at, the restaurants we’ve eaten at, the walks we’ve actually done.
+Next Escape is your guide to real places and real experiences, with honest, practical, independent travel advice based on first-hand visits: the beaches we’ve swum at, the restaurants we’ve eaten at, the walks we’ve actually done.
 This page may contain affiliate links; if you book or buy through them, Next Escape may earn a small commission at no extra cost to you.

 Is the Central Coast worth visiting?

-Yes – the Central Coast is one of NSW’s most accessible and varied coastal regions, offering excellent beaches, quality dining, and diverse town character just 90 minutes from Sydney.
+Yes – the Central Coast is one of NSW’s most accessible and varied coastal regions, offering sunny beaches, quality dining and diverse town character just 90 minutes from Sydney.
 The Central Coast’s compact layout means you can experience multiple beaches and towns in a single weekend.

 Why visit the Central Coast?